-CRWP staff continues to provide member Communication staff with articles and information throughout the year for member newsletters, websites, and social media platforms.
-Topics range from general water conservation, indoor and outdoor conservation information and tips, watershed and water resource issues, emergency preparedness as well as resources that are available through the CRWP such as our rebate and landscape water audit programs.
-In addition, the CRWP has a quarterly E-newsletter that is distributed to CRWP customers, members and interested parties, as well as being posted on the CRWP website.
+CRWP staff continues to send CRWP public education and outreach member agencies articles and information throughout the year for their newsletters and websites.
+Topics ranged from general water conservation, indoor conservation, to outdoor conservation tips, watershed and water resource issues, emergency preparedness as well as resources that are available through the CRWP such as the rebate and landscape water audit programs.
+In addition, the CRWP has a quarterly E-newsletter that it distributes to CRWP customers, members and interested parties, as well as being posted on the CRWP website.
 See Appendix K for an example of our quarterly E newsletter.